MattEding/matteding.github.io/_posts/2019-04-11-numpy-broadcasting.md

        [0.1402439 , 0.24390244, 1.        ]])
 ```

-Hopefully this will help you embrace using the awesome power of broadcasting in your future work.
+Hopefully this will help you embrace using the] power of broadcasting in your future work.
 It allows you to concisely write code *(i.e. less error prone)* while making your program more performant at the same time.

 ```python